2024 Central European floods: Poland

 Boris hovered over southwestern Poland, where it dropped almost half a year worth of rain during three days.
 Some places saw more than 400 mm of torrential rainfall, accompanied by thunderstorms and tornadoes.
 Boris struck Opole Voivodeship and Lower Silesia, leading to flooding on 14–16 September.
 Ten people were reported dead as a result of the floods, with thousands displaced and between 50–70 thousand left without electricity.
 Severe flooding alerts were reached in 82 measuring stations, primarily in the Oder river basin.

 On 14 September, in the town of Głuchołazy, water overwhelmed flood barriers and destroyed a temporary bridge on the Bělá river, leading to mandatory evacuations.
 Schools in Nysa, Kłodzko, Jelenia Góra and Prudnik were closed.
-Trains in the region were suspended due to multiple cases of track erosion and fallen trees.
+Lower Silesian Railways trains running on the Kłodzko Nowe–Kudowa-Zdrój railway were suspended due to multiple cases of track erosion and fallen trees.